 Initial set up of the Net-2000™ VCU is fast and straightforward thanks to its Ethernet network connection.
 It is equipped to handle IP address information from a DHCP server when available on the LAN.
 Alternatively, the Net-2000™ VCU's RS-232 serial port can be used as a console terminal to allow low-level network set-up and selection among the various input and output audio interfaces.

-DVSI developed the Net-2000™ VCU to package the latest software into a hardware platform that does not require licensing fees or royalties.
+DVSI developed the Net-2000™ VCU to package the latest software into a single channel hardware platform that does not require licensing fees or royalties.
 With off-the-shelf availability, the Net-2000™ VCU provides cost effective voice compression without the risks and engineering expenses associated with new product development.

 |Net-2000™ P-25||The Net-2000™ P25 VCU incorporates both the full-rate (7.2 kbps) and half-rate (3.6 kbps) APCO Project 25 vocoders.|